 Effectiveness: Over 99% effective

-Price: Free for those with MSP. $75-$400 for those without MSP depending on which type
+Price: Free for those with MSP. $75-$400 for those without MSP depending on which type, and insertion costs $325.

 Hormonal IUDs make periods much lighter with fewer cramps (especially Mirena).
 May cause spotting for the first few months.